Anne Huré

-Anne Huré (born Françoise-Anne Huré; October 25, 1918 - presumed dead) was a French writer who authored eight novels, the first of which, Les Deux moniales ("The Two Nuns"), was considered for the prestigious Prix Goncourt in 1962.
+Anne Huré (born Françoise-Anne Huré; 25 October 1918 - presumed dead) was a French writer who authored eight novels, the first of which, Les Deux moniales ("The Two Nuns"), was considered for the prestigious Prix Goncourt in 1962.

 Life and career

-Anne Huré was born in Paris on October 25, 1918.
+Anne Huré was born in Paris on 25 October 1918.
 She studied theology, including classical Greek and Latin, at a Benedictine abbey in Leuven, Belgium, for three years.
 This time at the monastery she would go on to describe in multiple instances as "unhappy ... but useful and informative".

 Huré was frequently in trouble with the police, a situation that would cause controversy during her career as a writer.
 In 1954, she was sentenced by the court to seven years' incarceration and was barred from visiting Paris for life for theft and falsification of a check.
 Huré spent her time in prison working on five novels, all of which were set to be published by the publishing house Julliard.

-She was released from prison on February 20, 1961.
+She was released from prison on 20 February 1961.
 In January 1962, her first novel, Les Deux moniales (The Two Nuns), was published to critical and commercial success.
 It was selected for consideration by the Prix Goncourt jury.
-However, before the jury made its decision, Huré was arrested in Paris, on May 10, 1962, after she was recognized by one Madame Dupeyroux of Toulouse following an appearance on the literary television program Lectures pour tous.
+However, before the jury made its decision, Huré was arrested in Paris on 10 May 1962, after she was recognized by one Madame Dupeyroux of Toulouse following an appearance on the literary television program Lectures pour tous.
 Madame Dupeyroux alleged that Huré had attempted to steal her jewelry from her hotel room in January 1961.
 A few weeks later, on July 27, in Toulouse, Anne Huré was found guilty of attempted theft.
 She was sentenced to two months in prison and a 1,000-franc fine.